tomirendo/lab_repo/Duck and MeasApp.md

 * Port Number - can either be 0, 1 or 2
 * Frequency - in Hz
-* Points on graph - number of voltage points the DAC will actually product.
+* Points on graph - number of voltage points the DAC will actually produce.
 More points will produce a more precise signal.

-##### examples:
+##### Examples:

 	set duck.AC2 17 80

 runs AC+DC on port 2, 17Hz and 80 points on the graph.
+The default values of the AC, DC and RF current are 0 (more details are below).

-### Update AC,DC,RF on a running AC+DC signal
+## Update AC,DC,RF on a running AC+DC signal

 If the duck is running an AC+DC signal on a port, you can update the signal parameters using the set or sweep commands.